LowriWilliams/LowriWilliams.github.io/content/recent_publication/Leveraging Gamification and Game-based Learning in Cybersecurity Education - Engaging and Inspiring Non-Cyber Students/index.md

 publication: 'Journal of The Colloquium for Information Systems Security Education'
 publication_short: ""

 abstract: This paper investigates the use of gamification and game-based learning in the field of cybersecurity education.
-Due to their technical complexity and lack of coherence, traditional pedagogical methods, such as lectures, may fail to engage and inspire students, especially those from non-cyber backgrounds.
-To address this issue, we devised two distinct cybersecurity frameworks/games based on traditional Capture The Flag (CTF) competitions; an open-ended CTF event and a story-based CTF.
-Such games have demonstrated potential across multiple disciplines, including computer science, physics, mathematics, and engineering, as well as across multiple levels of study including undergraduate and postgraduate students.
-The positive feedback and significant increase in the interest to pursue a postgraduate course in cybersecurity, especially among non-cybersecurity students, attest to the success of this gamification strategy.
-As such, this paper provides valuable insights for enhancing the attractiveness and efficacy of cybersecurity education, thereby encouraging a broader spectrum of non-technical and non- cybersecurity students to pursue this crucial field.

 # Summary.
 An optional shortened abstract.
 summary: